 Dr. Sahil Goyal and our associates are highly skilled in providing comprehensive restorative dentistry solutions.
-We make customized dental implants, dental crowns, dental bridges, dentures, and partials for our patients in need of tooth replacement options.
+Our dentist in Laurel, MD make customized dental implants, dental crowns, dental bridges, dentures, and partials for our patients in need of tooth replacement options.
 Additionally, we offer TMJ treatment and periodontal therapy as other alternatives to restoring the health of your gums and the function of your bite.

 When your smile is not functioning at its best, this can take a toll on your overall physical health.
 Teeth that are damaged, missing or misaligned can make it uncomfortable to eat and even speak.
 If you have a complex bite problem or TMJ disorder you may experience jaw pain, headaches and other types of pain and muscle tension around the neck and shoulders.
 Additionally, issues with your smile can affect your self-confidence and overall lifestyle habits.
 Don’t neglect to restore your smile following tooth loss or issues with your gums and jaw.
 Your peace-of-mind is our priority at Laurel Smiles Dental Care.
 Schedule an appointment online today or call us at 301-200-1315 and let’s get started on restoring your smile today.